Sagar20-12/Dandelions/README.md

-# <a href="https://vinodjangid07.github.io/Pexelicons" target="_blank">Pexelicons</a>
+# <a href="https://github.com/Sagar20-12/Dandelions" target="_blank">Dandelions</a>

 ![Pexelicons Logo](assets/images/Websitescreenshot.png)

-Pexelicons is a website that offers custom folder icons for Windows, allowing users to personalize their PC by changing the default folder icons to match their style preferences.
+Dandelions a place that offers custom folder icons for Windows, allowing users to personalize their PC by changing the default folder icons to match their style preferences.

 ## Features